 In terms of the labour market impact of new immigrants, we found that a negative effect of new immigrants does not exist in every local labour market with a large population of new immigrants.
 The labour market impact of new immigrants depends on the size and composition of the immigrant population in local labour markets.
 The negative effect of the presence of new immigrants is felt by non-migrant workers only in those localities where immigrant populations were small before 2004 and thus where new immigrants make up a sizable proportion of the whole population of immigrants (Fig. 8.10).
 Thus, a higher proportion of new immigrants in the whole population of immigrants is negatively related to the odds of non-immigrant workers of working in white collar occupations.
 Accounting for the characteristics of the local labour markets does not cancel this relationship although it makes it weaker.
-In addition, a higher proportion of new immigrant workers in white collar occupations.
-Accounting for the characteristics of the local labour markets does not cancel this relationship although it makes it weaker.
-In addition, a higher proportion of new immigrant workers in white collar occupations.
-Accounting for the characteristics of the local labour markets does not cancel this relationship although markets does not cancel this relationship although it makes it weaker.
-In addition, a higher proportion of new immigrant workers in white collar occupations.
+In addition, a higher proportion of new immigrants in the whole population of immigrants is negatively related to wages of non-immigrant workers in white collar occupations.
 Accounting for the characteristics of the local labour markets does not cancel this relationship although it makes it weaker (Fig. 8.11).